 Why Do Sheets Pill?

 Pilling is observed on many different types of bedsheets, typically near the foot of fitted sheets where a lot of rough movement occurs when sleeping.
-This makes the fibers become loose and twisted up, which will then result in little knots.
+This makes the fibres become loose and twisted up, which will then result in little knots.

 Several factors contribute to sheet bobbling, some of which are: